The Bob Thomas Garden

 The Garden Department's main purpose is to maintain the College gardens and grounds to look as attractive as possible throughout the year; the department’s aim is to do this for the benefit of all College members, staff and visitors.
 The department seeks to provide a pleasant environment for study and relaxation (within the bounds of College regulations).
 We are also willing, where possible, to assist with any horticultural queries and to assist in the cultivation of plants growing in the rooms within college.

-The gardens within College and at the Staverton Road site are usually managed by a team of three, the Head Gardener, an Assistant Gardener and an Apprentice Gardener.
+The gardens within College and at the Staverton Road site are usually managed by a team of three, the Head Gardener, an Assistant Gardener and Apprentice Gardeners.

 The Head Gardener is Bruce Taylor.
 Bruce has been at the College since 2000, having previously worked in the University for 13 years.
 His main interests lie in herbaceous perennials and also the use of heritage plants in modern displays.
 He is responsible for managing the gardens at both the College and Staverton Road sites.